course-details-portlet

 Further on evaluation

 Requirements for passing the course will be announced at the start of the semester.
-As an example, all practical lab assignments and report assignments must be carried out satisfactorily (including own preparations for the lab assignments).
+As an example, all practical lab assignments and report assignments must be carried out satisfactorily (including own preparations for the lab assignments and quizzes).

 Required previous knowledge